 |The Book of Mormon Scripture Chart|

-So far I've only created the scripture card for the Book of Mormon.
+So far I've only created the scripture card for the Book of Mormon and the New Testament.
 But it's working!
-She understands what to do and I tried to keep the questions fairly simple.
-You are welcome to download the Book of Mormon scripture chart below.
-It takes about 11 weeks to finish.
-In a few months, I will create one for the Doctrine and Covenants, and so forth.
+She understands what to do.
+I tried to keep the questions fairly simple.
+You are welcome to download the Book of Mormon scripture chart below in pdf and Excel.
+It takes about 11 weeks to finish the cycle.
+I hope this post will trigger some ideas for you.

 Book of Mormon Scripture Chart.pdf